 The Setup>Comm>Network Settings menu is for Ethernet configuration.
 The address settings default to automatic configuration by Dynamic Host Configuration Protocol (DHCP).
-Most users will want to configure the instrument with a static IP address: click the Static radio button to manually assign a static IP address (consult your network administrator, and see Table 2-17 for information).
+Most users will want to configure the instrument with a static IP address: click the Static radio button to manually assign a static IP address (consult your network administrator, and see Table 2-14 for information).

-Figure 2-56.
+Figure 2-48.
 Communications Configuration, Network Settings

-Table 2-17.
+Table 2-14.
 LAN/Ethernet Configuration Properties

 PROPERTY DESCRIPTION IP address A string of four packets of 1 to 3 numbers each (e.g. 192.168.76.55.) is the internet protocol address of the instrument itself.
-Subnet Mask A string of four packets of 1 to 3 numbers each (e.g. 255.255.252.0) number that masks an IP address, and divides the IP address into network address an host address and identifies the LAN to which the device is connected.
-All addressable devices and computers on a LAN must have the same subnet mask.
-Any transmissions sent to devices with different subnets are assumed to be outside of the LAN and are routed through the gateway computer onto the Internet.
+A string of four packets of 1 to 3 numbers each (e.g. 255.255.252.0) numbers that masks an IP address, and divides the IP address into network address host address and identifies the LAN to which the device is connected.
+All addressable devices and computers on a LAN must have the same subnermask.
+Any transmissions sent to devices with different subnets are assumble outside of the LAN and are routed through the gateway computer onto Internet.
 Default Gateway A string of numbers very similar to the Instrument IP address (e.g. 192.168.76.1.) that is the address of the computer used by your LAN and serves as a router to access the Internet or another network.